Nonsmooth Analysis and Optimization: Newton derivatives

 We thus again consider for an open and bounded domain $\Omega\subset \R^N$, a Carathéodory function $f:\Omega\times \R\to\R$ (i.e., $f$ is measurable in $x$ and continuous in $z$), and $1\leq p,q\leq \infty$ the corresponding superposition operator

-The goal is now to similarly obtain a Newton derivative $D_N F$ for $F$ as a superposition operator defined by the Newton derivative $D_N f(x,z)$ for $z\mapsto f(x,z)$.
+The goal is now to similarly obtain a Newton derivative $D_N F$ for $F$ as a superposition operator defined by the Newton derivative $D_N f(x,z)$ of $z\mapsto f(x,z)$.
 Here, the assumption that $D_N f$ is also a Carathéodory function is too restrictive, since we want to allow discontinuous derivatives as well (see \cref{ex:newton:rn}).
-Luckily, for our purpose, a weaker property is sufficient: A function is called \emph{Baire--Carathéodory function} if it can be written as a pointwise limit of Carathéodory functions.
+Luckily, for our purpose, a weaker property is sufficient: A function is called \emph{Baire--Carathéodory function} if it can be written as a pointwise limit of Carathéodory functions, i.e., if